viktorrenkema/git-sync-playground/hoofdstuk-4.md

 ---
 description: >-
-  Synchronize your GitBook content with GitHub or GitLab with GitBook's bi-directional integration.
+  Update to description - Synchronize your GitBook content with GitHub or GitLab with GitBook's bi-directional integration.
 layout:
   title: